4x4 Grow Tent 101: The Ultimate Grower's Guide – Gro Indoor

 The number of plants you can comfortably fit inside isn't set in stone.
 It really comes down to your goals, your chosen growing method, and the type of plants you're nurturing.
 Think of your grow tent as a flexible canvas.
 You can decide whether to grow a few large, sprawling plants or a larger number of smaller, more compact ones.
 Let’s look at the key factors that will help you plan your perfect indoor garden.

-How Your Growing Method Affects Plant Count
+How Your Growing Method Changes Your Plant Count

 Your growing style is the biggest factor in determining your plant count.
 A good rule of thumb is you can grow one to four large plants, four to eight medium plants, or up to sixteen small plants.
 If you’re growing big tomato plants that need room to branch out, you’ll stick to the lower end.
 But if you’re cultivating compact herbs or using training techniques to keep your plants small, you can fit many more.